Sherry Coutu: Positions

-Coutu is the Chairman of Founders4Schools, Workfinder,The ScaleUp Institute and Raspberry Pi Trading Ltd. She also serves as a non-executive board member of the Department for Digital, Culture, Media and Sport, The London Stock Exchange plc and Pearson plc.
-She serves on the Advisory Board of the Royal Society.
+Coutu is the founder of Founders4Schools, Digital Boost,The ScaleUp Institute She serves as a non-executive board member of Phoenix plc, Raspberry Pi, Pearson plc.

-Past positions include serving on the Advisory Boards of LinkedIn, the University of Cambridge (Finance Board) and the Natural History Museum.
+Past positions include serving on the boards of LSEG, DCMS, Zoopla, New Energy Finsnce, & the Advisory Boards of LinkedIn, the University of Cambridge (Finance Board) and the Natural History Museum.

-In February 2020, Coutu was announced as the incoming David Goldman Visiting Professor of Innovation and Enterprise at Newcastle University.
+In February 2020, Coutu was announced as the David Goldman Visiting Professor of Innovation and Enterprise at Newcastle University.

 Accolades

 Coutu was appointed Commander of the Order of the British Empire in the 2013 New Year Honours for her services to entrepreneurship.
 In 2019, she was inducted into the BIMA (British Interactive Media Association) Hall of Fame and was the winner of the Veuve Clicquot Social Purpose Award.
 She was named Most Influential Woman in UK IT 2017, Barclay's Entrepreneur of the Year 2017, Top 50 inspiring women in Europe by the Management Today and Top Entrepreneur contributing to 'Queen and Country by Sunday Times Magazine.
 In July 2015 Computer Weekly named Coutu in the top ten most influential women in UK IT industry.
 In the same year she was ranked 29 on Wired's The 2015 WIRED 100.